Enrolling due to age

 Medicare Advantage (MA) plans, also known as Medicare Part C, are offered by private insurance companies who contract with Medicare.
 They’re required to give you the same coverage as Original Medicare Parts A and B, but most MA plans include additional benefits, like vision and dental care, hearing exams, fitness programs, and even prescription drug coverage.

 As you turn 65, you may not have any chronic conditions that require prescription medications on a regular basis, but it’s important to consider Part D coverage.
 Prescription medications can be expensive, and life is unpredictable.
 Protect your family and finances from unexpected prescription drug costs by enrolling in Part D when you are first eligible for Medicare.

 If you are getting your Part A and Part B benefits through Original Medicare, you can enroll in a stand-alone Prescription Drug Plan (PDP).
 Or, you can enroll in a Medicare Advantage (MA) plan that will include Part A, Part B, and Part D coverage.
 These drug plans are offered by private insurance companies, and although they are regulated by the Centers for Medicare & Medicaid Services, each plan can have its own formulary (list of covered drugs).
 If you currently take medications, check the plans you are considering to make sure your medication and dosage are offered at an affordable price.
 Each plan will have its own pricing, so compare your options carefully before enrolling.

 Review the plans offered in your area, but don’t hesitate to ask for help if you have questions along the way.
-Licensed, knowledgeable sales agents are available to help you navigate your options and can help you enroll when you’ve made a decision.
+Licensed, knowledgeable sales agents are available to help you navigate your options and can help you enrol when you’ve made a decision.